 - Attribute priorities to the issues

-- Track the status or progress on the repairs
+- Track the status or progress of the repairs

-Finally, safety authorities often recommend an independent (third-party) rack inspection for a complete in-depth inspection of your pallet rack systems on an annual basis.
-Their expertise will allow you to get updates on current regulations, help you recognize patterns in the damage found, whether it be from forklift impact or other handling equipment.
-It will also give you a benchmark from which to compare your internal inspections to allow for adjustments in the process if required.
-Then, if needed, they can assist you in deciding on how to approach the issues, if components should be repaired or replaced.
-If, like many of us, you are short on time or staff, investing in rack inspection services can prove to be a smart decision.
+Finally, safety authorities often recommend an independent (third-party) rack inspection for an annual in-depth inspection of your pallet rack systems.
+Their expertise will allow you to get updates on current regulations, and help you recognize patterns in the damage found, whether from forklift impact or other handling equipment.
+A third-party partner can also give you a benchmark from which to compare your internal inspections to allow for adjustments in the process if required.
+Then, they can also assist you in deciding on how to address the issues, and whether components should be repaired or replaced.
+If like many of us, you are short on time or staff, investing in rack inspection services is a smart decision.

-These rack inspection tips are a great start, but ultimately, including regular rack inspections into your safety program demonstrates that you are doing all you can to provide a safe work environment for your employees.
+These rack inspection tips are a great start, but ultimately, including regular rack inspections in your safety program demonstrates that you are doing all you can to provide a safe work environment for your warehouse employees.